pdav5883/bracket-revival/README.md

 ## Now TODO
 - Bracket page shows bracket as soon as it is submitted.
 Needs to respect completed_rounds in the same way results does
-- Scoreboard shows game status and who has submitted picks

 ## Later TODO
 - Set up historicals